muchdogesec/dogesec_website/_posts/2024-07-29-graph_credit_card_fraud.md

 ---
 date: 2024-07-29
 last_modified: 2024-07-29
-title: "A Graph of Credit Card Fraud"
+title: "A Graph of Credit Card Fraud using STIX"
 description: "Using STIX 2.1 to track fraudulent credit card transactions so that they can be traversed on a graph."
 categories:
   - PRODUCTS